dk3156/Dongje-Kim-AI/README.md

 #Instruction for running docker container
 source : https://www.youtube.com/watch?v=pTFZFxd4hOI&t=1769s&ab_channel=ProgrammingwithMosh

-Screen shots of the terminal commands to run docker container are provided.
-(Docker.pdf)
+Watched the youtube tutorial and ran a docker image on terminal (hello-docker).
+Screenshots of the terminal commands are contained in docker-terminal.pdf